davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 ## Voter Competence & Anonymity

 > A popular government, without popular information, is but a Prologue to a Farce or Tragedy, or perhaps both.

 > -- James Madison

-Of all the assumed conditions of CJT, the most plausible is that of voter competence.
+While many of the conditions necessary for CJT to be entailed are contested, it is the condition of voter competence that I wish to focus on in this paper.
+Voter competence is, somewhat paradoxically, simultaneously the most plausible and implausible of those outlined earlier.
+One only needs to read the comments section of any tabloid, or watch a _vox populi_ on some comtemporary issue to see voter ignorance and apathy in action.
+Yet, could anyone seriously contend that the average voter, one's fellow citizen, will perform _worse_ than a flipping coin when they head to the ballot box?
+Such a claim, if substantiated, would be damming not just for CJT but democracy itself.

 An all too common complaint in the politial literature is that voters are woefully ill-informed and thus incapable of making competent political decisions.
 Numerous political surveys from the 20th century show "that popular levels of information about public affairs are, from the point of view of an informed observer, astonishingly low" (@converse1975 p79).
 Voters are "poorly informed and ill-equipped to select the best candidate" in elections (@patterson1993 p52).

 Popular retreat from public issues has coincied with an increasingly interconnected and complex world.
 National policies have global impact .... thereby placing increasingly difficult, if not impossible intellectual demands on the average voter.